IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

 To arrest the dramatic fall in sales of mainframes and to restore the customer’s faith and trust in the brand, Gerstner took a bold step of cutting down the price of the hardware and software.
 Everyone was shocked.

 Gerstner firmly reiterated that the company had to make the product within the price, a customer was willing to pay.
 As he lowered the prices of mainframes, the profit margins took a beating.
 One of the possible solutions was to innovate.
 He asked his team to work on simplifying the software and introduce innovations in the hardware in order to make the price reductions feasible.
-Fortunately, for Gerstner, one of the research team already had a solution -Moving mainframes from bipolar to CMOS architecture but the earlier leadership was against introducing it due to the fear of cannibalising their existing mainframe business.
+Fortunately, for Gerstner, one of the research teams already had a solution -Moving mainframes from bipolar to CMOS architecture but the earlier leadership was against introducing it due to the fear of cannibalizing their existing mainframe business.
 Lou Gerstner came to know that CMOS architecture would allow substantial reductions in price without losing gross profit margins.
 It was a blessing for him.

 Soon, IBM shifted its mainframes to the new architecture and thus improved its competitiveness.
-Gerstner’s team continued to work on manufacturing efficient systems to meet the needs of customers at a lower price while the competitors like Hitachi continued to develop bigger and bigger bipolar systems, focusing only on improved performance and finally they ran themselves out of the business.
+Gerstner’s team continued to work on manufacturing efficient systems to meet the needs of customers at a lower price while the competitors like Hitachi continued to develop bigger and bigger bipolar systems, focusing only on improved performance, and finally they ran themselves out of the business.

 Within a few years, CMOS technology helped IBM to drop the price of mainframes from $63,000 to $2,500.
 This strategy saved IBM and its sales grew by 41% in 1994 and 60% by 1995.
 The company was finally on the path of recovery.